top of page

 Unlike digital, film is an organic medium, so results may vary even if the image was taken in the same place with the same stock.
 Many other factors influence the final color rendition. (light, heat, method of handling, film processing, and storing).

-When you develop your pictures in two different places, they might turn out completely different, and that's what makes film so exciting – the unexpected.
+When you develop your pictures in two different places, they might turn out completely different, and that's what makes film so exciting for me – the unexpected.

 With my film simulation recipes, I am trying to bring back a bit of that unexpected and infuse the digital medium with a feeling of novelty and discovery.
 While these simulations are meant to rejuvenate film, they are not 100% accurate.